MasonAmerica/HIRING-generalist-prefixsearch/README.md

 # Prefix Search

-Your objective is to write a simple command-line tool named `pfxsearch` in one of the languages shown below.
-This tool will accept a string parameter via the command line, and print a list of all words in a given dictionary that match the provided prefix (ie. words that begin with that prefix).
+Your objective is to write a tool named `pfxsearch` in one of the languages shown below.
+This tool will display a prompt for users to a prefix search for a word and then print a list of all words in a given dictionary that match the provided prefix (ie. words that begin with that prefix).
 The dictionary is provided via the `dict.txt` file included in this repository.